-Example 2: Variable Default Energy Bid for Gas-Fired Resource with a GHG Component (California resources)
+Example 2: Variable Default Energy Bid for Gas-Fired Resource with a GHG Component

-The following example summarizes how the Cost-Based DEB is calculated for an individual segment of a unit's heat rate curve for resource with a greenhouse gas compliance obligation to serve California.
+The following example summarizes how the Cost-Based DEB is calculated for an individual segment of a unit's heat rate curve for resource with a greenhouse gas compliance obligation.

 For a gas-fired Combined Cycle Gas Turbine (CCGT) with a segment with an 8,000 Btu/Kwh Incremental Heat Rate, the DEB for that segment would be calculated as follows, given a gas price of \$4.50/MMBtu and the proxy gas transport cost were \$0.50, making a GPI of \$5/MBTU.
 The 8,000 Btu/KWh heat rate is converted into MMBtu/MWh by multiplying 0.001 to the incremental heat rate.
 In addition the variable energy O&M adder is \$2.80/MWh and the GMC adder is \$0.50.
-If the resource is subject to a greenhouse gas compliance obligation to serve California (as indicated by a 'Y' in the GHG\COMPLIANCE\OBLIG field in Master File for resources located within a BAA mostly located in California)), the CAISO will include the greenhouse gas allowance cost in the fuel cost estimate.
-The cost will be calculated using the Greenhouse Gas Allowance Price described in Attachment K, assume for this scenario the GHG allowance price is \$15.34/mtCO2e.\\Presume that this unit is not eligible for the FMU adder or a Variable Energy Opportunity Cost on top of the fuel cost estimate.
+If the resource is subject to a greenhouse gas compliance, the CAISO will include the greenhouse gas allowance cost.
+The cost will be calculated using the Greenhouse Gas Allowance Price described in Attachment K, assume for this scenario the GHG allowance price is \$15.34/mtCO2e.
+Presume that this unit is not eligible for the FMU adder or a Variable Energy Opportunity Cost on top of the fuel cost estimate.

-{(Unit Conversion Factor\[IHR \ GPI] + O&M + GMC+ [Unit Conversion Factor\IHR\Emission Rate\GHG Cost]) \ 1.1} + FMU adder (if eligible) + Variable Energy Opportunity Cost (if eligible)
+{(Unit Conversion Factor\[IHR \ GPI] + O&M + GMC+ [Unit Conversion Factor\IHR\Emission Rate22\GHG Cost]) \ 1.1} + FMU adder (if eligible) + Variable Energy Opportunity Cost (if eligible)